Austin-Deccentric/alx-zero_day/0x03-git/README.md

-This directory is part of the solutions to the my GIT project.
+This directory is part of the solutions to the GIT projects on ALX SE journey.